chtmp223/suri/README.md

 ### I-ORPO & SFT implementation
 - The I-ORPO model is available on Huggingface: [https://huggingface.co/chtmp223/suri-i-orpo](https://huggingface.co/chtmp223/suri-i-orpo).
 The SFT model is available on Huggingface: [https://huggingface.co/chtmp223/suri-sft](https://huggingface.co/chtmp223/suri-sft).
 - We include the code for training and evaluation in the `script/ft/` directory.
 Before getting started, ensure that the requirements are installed and the Huggingface cache directory is set up.
+See the README.md file in that folder for more information.

 ## 📜 Citation
 If you find this work useful, please consider citing:
 ```

 ```